 Manuela has built up a growing fanbase of her own.
 Though sadly, she may never appear in another game despite the game's canon ending saying she survives and is taken into U.S. government custody.
 However, her return is not completely out of the question.
 She has a wonderful singing voice which fans are very fond of.
 To top it off, she managed to accomplish what Alexia could not in her life-long mission: become one with the T-Veronica virus.

-Even Better Sequel: The Darkside Chronicles certainly seems to be the better of the two Chronicles games in the eyes of fans.
-Whilst The Umbrella Chronicles was good on its own merits and added more depth for AlbertWesker, The Darkside Chronicles had improved graphics, widened the range of headshots (except on Hard and Very Hard difficulty to add to the experience), remastered and remixed some of the most beloved music pieces in the series, had a well developed, original story with a more complex villain inJavierHidalgo, a good supporting character in Manuela Hidalgo, and the settings revolved around Resident Evil 2 and Code: Veronica; the former is one of the most beloved games in the series, while the latter is a cult favorite amongst fans.
+Even Better Sequel: Whilst The Umbrella Chronicles is good on its own merits, and adds more depth for AlbertWesker, The Darkside Chronicles has improved graphics, widens the range of headshots, except on Hard and Very Hard difficulty to add to the experience, remasters and remixes some of the most beloved music pieces in the series, has a well developed, original story with a more complex villain inJavierHidalgo, a good supporting character in Manuela Hidalgo, and the settings revolves around Resident Evil 2 and Code: Veronica; the former is one of the most beloved games in the series, while the latter is a cult favorite amongst fans.